adeira/universe/src/rossum-sa-extension/README.md

 ## Rossum UI improvements

+All of these options are configurable and can be turned on/off on demand:

 - shows datapoint `schema_id` on the annotation screen (headers and line items)
+- expands formula field definitions by default
 - adds `devFeatureEnabled` toggle
 - adds `devDebugEnabled` toggle